JuliaSmoothOptimizers/JSOSuite.jl/docs/src/benchmark.md

 profile_solvers(stats, costs, costnames)
 ```

-Note that there are fundamental differences between these solvers as highlighted in the following.
+Note that there are fundamental differences between these optimizers as highlighted in the following.

 ```@example op
 for solver in ["IPOPT", "TRUNK", "LBFGS"]